 Personal crisis reared its head again in 1916.
 First, Hesse's father died, then his son Martin fell ill, and his wife's schizophrenia grew worse.
 Hesse was forced to leave the military and receive psychotherapy.
 This began his fascination with psychoanalysis.

 He would soon become friends with the legendary Swiss psychiatrist, Carl Jung.
 His creativity rose to new heights, and during a three-week period between September and October 1917, he wrote his next novel, Demian, which was published in 1919 under the pseudonym Emil Sinclair - who was the main character and narrator.

 When he returned to civilian life, Hesse found that his marriage was over.
 His wife suffered a severe psychotic episode, and though she recovered, he saw no future with her.
 They divorced, and Hesse moved to a small farm in Ticino, Switzerland, where he lived alone.

-Siddhartha is a novel based on the true story of a young Indian boy called Siddhartha - a prince who renounces his title and wealth, and embarks on a spiritual journey where he achieves enlightenment and becomes the Buddha.
+Siddhartha is based on the true story of a young Indian boy called Siddhartha - a prince who renounces his title and wealth, and embarks on a spiritual journey where he achieves enlightenment and becomes the Buddha.